About the Lilburn Residence Trust

 The Lilburn Residence Trust (LRT) was established at the end of 2004 to ensure that the former home of Douglas Lilburn continued to be an important part of the music community in New Zealand by acquiring and maintaining the house primarily as a residence for professional composers.
 Through the generosity of many individuals and groups together with a grant from New Zealand Lotteries Environment and Heritage Committee, the Trust was able to purchase the house in August 2005.

-Since then, the house has been offered, for a modest rent, to the Creative New Zealand/Jack C. Richards Composer-in-Residence at the New Zealand School of Music.
-If the composer-in-residence does not wish to use the house, the Trust calls for expressions of interest from other New Zealand composers who wish to work and live in Wellingtonfor up to a year.
+Since then, the house has been offered, for a modest rent, to the New Zealand School of Music Composer-in-Residence.
+If the composer-in-residence does not wish to use the house, the Trust calls for expressions of interest from other New Zealand composers who wish to work and live in Wellington for up to a year.

 The work of the Lilburn Residence Trust